 The Go Baby Go (GBG) model is an innovative and effective behaviour change communication (BCC) model for improving the growth and development outcomes of children under three (CU3).
 The GBG aims to build caregivers' confidence and competence, with the view to maximising their potential for their role during the first 1,000+ days of a baby's life.
-It equips primary caregivers to become baby's first teachers, and caregivers first first protectors.
-The GBG integrated model facilitates parents/caregivers' holistic understanding of the interrelatedness of health. protection nutrition, and development as well as risk and resiliency-promoting factors.
-These then helps them to promote young children's development and growth in a healthy, positive environment.
-The model also builds primary healthcare providers' skills and equips with the resources for appropriate ECD screening, counselling, early detection. referrals.
+It equips primary caregivers to become baby's first teachers, first caregivers and first protectors.
+The GBG integrated model facilitates parents/caregivers' holistic understanding of the interrelatedness of health, nutrition, protection and development as well as risk and resiliency-promoting factors.
+These then help them to promote young children's development and growth in a healthy, positive environment.
+The model also builds primary healthcare providers' skills and equips them with the resources for appropriate ECD screening, counselling, early detection and referrals.

-According to the GBG model of change, theory by improving knowledge and promotion skills in ECD among CU3 parents/ families, primary and strengthening health care providers' capacity in quality ECD counselling, for screening early identification of delays/ deviations. these and all combined with health, nutrition promotion, will result in better child growth and development (prevented or reduced stunting; improved neurocognitive development).
+According to the GBG model's theory of change, better child growth and development (e.g., prevented or reduced stunting; improved neurocognitive development) will result by improving knowledge and skills in promotion among CU3's parents and families, strengthening primary healthcare providers' capacity in quality ECD counselling, screening for early identification of delays/ deviations, all in conjunction with health promotion.

-Funded by the Bill & Melinda Gates Foundation - Grand Challenge Award. in 2014 November, World Vision Armenia (WVA) conducted a research project, called 'Go Baby Go! - the Equalizer'.
-The research intended to pilot test the effectiveness of an integrated ECD and maternal, newborn and childhood health (MNCH) interventions. comparing it against the WVA traditional MNCH program.
+Funded by the Bill & Melinda Gates Foundation - Grand Challenge Award, in 2014 November, World Vision Armenia (WVA) conducted a research project, called 'Go Baby Go! - the Equalizer'.
+The research intended to pilot test the effectiveness of an integrated ECD and maternal, newborn and childhood health (MNCH) interventions, comparing it against the WVA traditional MNCH program.